ketanchoyal/Our-E-School/README.md

 # Our E School

+## This Project has been Archived as I'm no longer working on it

 NOTE TO NEW CLONERS: (READ THIS BEFORE USING OR CREATING AN ISSUE)
         || This Project is not migrated to null-safety yet
         || This project was built with Flutter versions less than 2.0 (flutter V 1.X)